inmhallur/reading-list/README.md

 - http://a.co/8tVS8Tc (Leaders Eat Last: Why Some Teams Pull Together and Others Don't [Simon Sinek])
 - http://a.co/885xxkp (All Marketers are Liars: The Underground Classic That Explains How Marketing Really Works -- and Why Authenticity is the Best Marketing of All [Seth Godin])
 - http://a.co/7NEo83B (Getting to Yes: Negotiating Agreement Without Giving in)
+- http://a.co/eMXrvTB (The Power of Habit: Why We Do What We Do in Life and Business)
+- http://a.co/8KmP3aP (Where Good Ideas Come From: The Natural History of Innovation)
+- http://a.co/2KU3ux3 (Man's Search for Meaning)
+- http://a.co/chnzFLU (The Power of Full Engagement: Managing Energy Not Time, Is the Key to High Performance)
+- http://a.co/6Bfislz (Learned Optimism: How to Change Your Mind and Your Life)
+- http://a.co/cagzhAr (Give and Take: Why Helping Others Drives Our Success)

 ## Food